[Auto] The definitive Canada car insurance premiums barometer (2023)

 Calgary, Edmonton and Halifax: the cities with highest car insurance premiums in Canada

-When decrypting Ernst & Young's data released on October 2022, we observe very important differences in car insurance premium levels from one Canadian city to another.
-Based on the 27 car driver profiles used in EY for ICBC's study, we established the following ranking between Canadian cities, in which we observe that:
+When decrypting the data released on October 2022, we observe very important differences in car insurance premium levels from one Canadian city to another.
+Based on the 27 car driver profiles used in the ICBC's study, we established the following ranking between Canadian cities, in which we observe that:

 - Calgary and Edmonton are by far the cities where drivers pay the more car insurance premiums in Canada - with a respective annual median premium of $3,182 and $3,150